Skip to content

 Prerequisite course review instructions:

 Prospective students are not required to complete prerequisite coursework at Michigan State University.
-To determine if the coursework you have completed‐ or plan to complete‐ at an accredited college or university will satisfy prerequisite coursework for the Accelerated Second Degree Program, access the Transfer MSU website.
-Courses listed as MSU equivalents on this website will satisfy the Accelerated Second Degree prerequisite requirements.
-Admission to the program requires that you have earned a grade of 2.0 or higher in each of the science prerequisite courses.
+To determine if the coursework you have completed, or plan to complete, at an accredited college or university will satisfy prerequisite coursework for the ABSN program, access the Transfer MSU website.
+Courses listed as MSU equivalents on this website will satisfy the ABSN prerequisite requirements.

-If the specific course you have completed‐ or plan to complete‐ is not listed on the Transfer MSU website, you may complete the following steps to request that the College of Nursing conduct an internal review of the course:
+If the specific course you are looking for is not listed on the Transfer MSU website, you may complete the following steps to request that the College of Nursing conduct an internal review of the course:

 • You may submit a CON Course Review request prior to submitting an admission application.